 Terms & Definitions

-Throughout the course of the pandemic, the COVID-19 virus has impacted the way North Central College conducts its processes in many ways.
-As the College prepares to return to on-campus learning, activities and living, campus personnel have gone to great lengths to ensure as safe of an environment as possible for students, staff and faculty members.
-In doing so, the College hopes to maintain the health and well-being of the entire campus community during the 2020-2021 academic year.
+As the College prepares to return to on campus operations for the fall 2020 semester, the College has gone to great lengths to provide a safe on campus environment for all students, faculty and staff.
 As part of the preparations, campus personnel have developed protocols and procedures to address a number of issues related to COVID-19—including how the College will respond in the event that a positive case is identified within the campus community.
 To provide clarifications, below is a list of terms and definitions related to COVID-19 that will be found in many of these protocols and procedures.

 Case: An individual who has had a positive laboratory test confirming they are presently infected with COVID-19 and are capable of infecting others.